jtb75/weather-front-end/README.md

 - **HTML5**: For the structure of the page.
 - **JavaScript (Web Components)**: For interactivity and logic.
 - **CSS3**: For styling, animations, and layout.
-- **Python HTTP Server**: For serving static files during development.
+- **nginx HTTP Server**: For serving static files during development.

 ## Prerequisites